LaurieLBaker/DSCA_leaflet_mapping_in_r/README.md

 Students with familiar with R wishing to advance their data visualisation skills.

-**Learning Objective**
+**Learning Objective Detail**

+At the end of the course, participants will:-

-Students will become familiar with how a plot is built using ggplot and leaflet and ways to build and customise their plots using both packages.
+* become familiar with how a plot is built using ggplot and leaflet and ways to build and customise their plots using both packages.

 **Course Type** (Fixed length list.)